-Whether you’re catching up with family or recuperating with friends after a late night in Old Town, there’s no better way to do brunch than to sip on a delicious drink as you dine.
+Whether you’re catching up with family or recuperating with friends after a late night in Old Town, there’s no better way to do brunch than to sip on a delicious drink as you dine, or even go bottomless!
 Luckily, Scottsdale’s hottest brunch spots have a knack for turning a basic mimosa into something worth bragging about.
-Try these fun brunch cocktails on your next weekend get-together.
+Try these fun boozy brunch cocktails on your next weekend get-together.

 A healthy cocktail - now, that’s something we all can say yes to.
 Farm & Craft is known for their health-based style, so creating a cocktail that your yoga instructor would approve of is not unusual.
 In their Kombucha cocktails, the fermented tea keeps your health in check while a little splash of booze can take the edge off.
 F&C has quite the list of Kombucha Cocktail combinations, but their Kombucha + Gin is personally my favorite.
 If you’re not up for alcohol, don’t worry, they have organic Kombucha available on tap!

 Yes, that is a blended cocktail in a fresh watermelon rind.
 F&C’s Forbidden Fruit Cocktails are sweet and simple – made of fresh fruit juice blended with vodka or tequila inside a grapefruit or watermelon.
 What better way to enjoy a Greyhound than inside a grapefruit?
 I’ll take two!